Essence of CDN: Benefits, Implementation, Meaning & Best Providers

 To give you an example, in a traditional model, people from Asia would have to load content from centers in the USA.
 This resulted in slower data transfer and consequently, worse website performance.

-Content Delivery Networks – How Do They Work?
+Best Content Delivery Networks – How Do They Work?

 Content suppliers such as media companies and e-commerce providers pay CDN operators to deliver their content to the audience.
 In turn, a CDN pays Internet Service Providers (ISPs) and network operators to host servers in their data centers.